GT-McDowell-Lab/PyCAC/docs/chapter5/zigzag.md

 ### Description

-Set the style of the zigzag boundaries along the _x_, _y_, and _z_ directions.
+This command decides whether the simulation cell boundaries are left zigzagged along the _x_, _y_, and _z_ directions, respectively.

-Take the _x_ boundary as an example, when `boolean_x` is _t_, the code won't do anything to the zigzag boundary which is naturally formed because of the shape of the rhombohedral element; when `boolean_x` is _f_, the code will fill the zigzag boundary with atoms such that the boundary will be flat, see [Xu et al., IJP, 2015](ijp).
-The flat boundary is used either to enforce the periodic boundary conditions or to lower the stress concentration to reduce unwanted dislocation nucleation.
+Due to the rhombohedral shape of the finite elements in the coarse-grained domain, the simulation cell mostly likely has zigzagged boundaries, as shown in Fig. C27(a) of [Xu et al., 2015](http://dx.doi.org/10.1016/j.ijplas.2015.05.007).
+On the other hand, flat boundaries are sometimes desirable to enforce the periodic boundary conditions or to lower the aphysical stress concentrations at the boundaries.

+If one of the three booleans in this command is _f_, atoms will be filled in the jagged interstices, resulting in flat boundaries for the corresponding direction, as shown in ig.
+C27(b) of [Xu et al., 2015](http://dx.doi.org/10.1016/j.ijplas.2015.05.007), unless the boundaries were already flat with rhomboheral elements, e.g., on {111} planes in an FCC and on {110} planes in a BCC lattice.
+If a certain boolean is _t_, no atoms will be filled in at the boundaries.

 ### Related commands

-When the style of a boundary is _p_, the corresponding [zigzag](zigzag.md) arg is changed to _f_, regardless of what is specified in this command.
-In other words, a boundary has to be flat to apply the periodic boundary condition.
+When a boundary is [periodic](boundary.md), the corresponding [zigzag](zigzag.md) boolean becomes _f_, regardless of what is set in this command, because the periodic boundaries must be flat in the current code.

+This command becomes irrelevant when [`boolean_restart`](restart.md) = _t_.

 ### Related files